ntrezowan/the-plain/_posts/2019-01-21-Upgrading F5 Active-Standby pair.md

 ```
 Fix the issues before you go forward with upgrading F5. `WARNING` can be ignored but not suggested.

-2. Turn off Auto-Failover;
+2. Turn off Auto-Failback;
 To turn off Auto-Failback on both F5 before upgrade to prevent active-active condition, do the following in v13 or above;
     a) On the Main menu, Click Device Management > Traffic Group > traffic-group-1
     b) Uncheck "Always Failback to First Device if it is Available"
     c) Click Save
     d) Do a config sync<br /><br />
-Do the following to disable Auto failover in v12 or below;
+Do the following to turn off Auto-Failback in v12 or below;
     a) On the Main menu, Click Device Management > Traffic Groups
     b) Select traffic-group-1
     c) Select Advanced from Configuration
     d) Uncheck Auto Failover
     e) Click Update

 ---